 Is a Recession About to Hit?

-Currently, the US is going through a period of economic growth, with unemployment levels at a record low of 3.9 per cent.
+Currently, the US is going through a period of economic growth, with unemployment levels at a record low of 3.9 percent.
 Under the Donald Trump government, the tax cut fuelled economy has ushered in an era of corporate profits, but it is also widening the fiscal deficit and increasing the already high national debt.

 If the national debt is already high, the Fed will try to strike a balance between rising inflation and sustained economic growth, by hiking the federal funds rate.

 This comes with the risk of upsetting the balance between the neutral rate and the yield curve.
-Depending on how uncertain the market is, a rise in the federal funds rate might lead to an reversal in the yield curve, which is usually an indicator of recession.
+Depending on how uncertain the market is, a rise in the federal funds rate might lead to a reversal in the yield curve, which is usually an indicator of recession.

-India, fortunately, has a market that is mostly dependent on domestic factors, therefore, it will be shielded from effects of the US economy to some extent.
+India, fortunately, has a market that is mostly dependent on domestic factors, therefore, it will be shielded from the effects of the US economy to some extent.

 However, our private sector still has strong ties with the world economy, so if a recession does occur, it will be the private sector that suffers the most.

 If the US hikes the federal fund rate, the dollar is likely to get stronger compared to the Rupee.
-With the exchange rate at a record high, this might put pressure on India to hike up its own federal funds’ rate, which comes with risk of upsetting the yield curve.
+With the exchange rate at a record high, this might put pressure on India to hike up its own federal funds’ rate, which comes with a risk of upsetting the yield curve.